 Let's consider a hypothetical scenario where you are a startup founder of a disruptive digital business, but you don't know much about software development.
 Is this similar to founding a bakery without knowing much about baking?
 Well, frankly...
 Yes.
 So what are you going to do?
 Hire expert bakers, of course.
 So here’s what you need to do:

-Don’t avoid all things technology
+Don’t avoid all things tech

 Yes, it’s true you shouldn’t try to become a developer yourself.
 You need to stick to what you’re good at, do your job and let your team and partners do theirs.
 However, you can’t really run a tech startup without having a basic knowledge of the technologies that apply to your product.
 Of course, you won’t need an IT degree or some in-depth knowledge of writing code, but you should feel comfortable around the topic.
 So ask questions and listen to your tech partners when they educate you.